Pre-exposure prophylaxis (PrEP) for HIV prevention

 - FDA-approved oral or injectable PrEP medication.
 If you’re getting an injectable drug, Part B also covers the fee for injecting the drug.

-- Up to 8 individual counseling sessions (including HIV risk assessment, HIV risk reduction, and medication adherence) every 12 months.
+- Up to 8 individual counseling sessions (including HIV risk assessment, HIV risk reduction, and medication adherence).

 - Up to 8 HIV screenings every 12 months.